Nishadi4268/weather-application-frontend/README.md

-# Weather Application for Mr. Mickey Arthur
+# Weather Application usin API
-This is a web-based weather application developed for Mr. Mickey Arthur to view weather details for specific locations.
+This is a web-based weather application developed to view weather details for specific locations.
 The application provides the following features:

 Login: Users can log in to access the application.
 This ensures that only authorized users can view the weather details.